fieldtrip/website/tutorial/aarhus/beamformingerf.md

 We will briefly explain the steps that allowed the generation of the epoched file in case you might want to generate the data structure yourself.

-The following steps had been performe
+The following steps had been performed:

 *  Defining triggers around which the data will be segmented using **[ft_definetrial](/reference/ft_definetrial)**.
 The data is segmented to include 1.5 seconds prior to trigger onset (i.e. baseline) and 2 second post trigger onset (i.e. response interval).
 *  Apply some preprocessing such as power line noise removal, demean and detrend using **[ft_preprocessing](/reference/ft_preprocessing)**

 To run the following section of code you need the original dataset and trial function:  [ download dataset](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/natmeg/oddball1_mc_downsampled.fif), [ download trial function](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/natmeg/trialfun_oddball_responselocked.m)